-Falling is not a normal part of aging yet injures so many seniors each year.
+Falling is not a normal part of aging, yet it injures many seniors each year.
 Here are our tips for fall prevention in the elderly.

 Falls are the number one cause of geriatric trauma.
 From hip to head injuries, falls can disrupt life and build fear.
 Each year, 2.8 million older people are treated in emergency departments for fall injuries, according to the Centers for Disease Control.